 Indra’s ILS (Instrument Landing Systems) is the world’s most popular landing system with a 50% market share.
 This complex system is a combination of hardware, mechanical, and RF (radio frequency) modules and comprises a wide variety of instruments that demand intensive testing.

-Although these systems manufactured are ground-based, they need to meet the most stringent safety levels.
+Although these systems are ground-based, they must meet the most stringent safety levels.
 So it’s no coincidence that when Indra needed a best-in-class solution to help develop its test process and data collection, the company turned to WATS .

 Although hugely successful, Indra’s ILS systems have historically used manual test processes registering pass or fail.
 In turn, this information needed to be transferred to a written document – before being scanned and stored onto a hard drive.